infinum/frontend-handbook/Git.md

 ### Feature

-Next to the main `master` and `development` branches the Flow model uses a veriety of supporting branches to aid parallel development between team members, ease tracking of features, prepare for profuction releases and to assist in quickly fixing live production problems.
+Next to the main `master` and `development` branches the Flow model uses a variety of supporting branches to aid parallel development between team members, ease tracking of features, prepare for production releases, and to assist in quickly fixing live production problems.
 Unlike the two main branches, these branches have a limited lifetime.

 Feature branches may branch of from `development` and must be merged back into `development`.
 Feature branch naming convention is as follows: `feature/*`, for example `feature/login-page`